 Whether you want to see another ecosystem up close or experience a new and fascinating culture, we can put together the perfect jungle tour extension for you.
 Contact us to find out more about the types of itineraries we can put together, keeping in mind things like how much time you have available, your budget and where a jungle tour would best fit into your South American trip itinerary.

-Peru is ground zero for the Amazon River: the river has its source in Peru and the Amazon basin takes up approximately a third of the country!
+Peru is ground zero for the Amazon River: the river has its source in the Peru jungle and the Amazon basin takes up approximately a third of the country!
 The Amazon rainforest is the largest tropical forest on Earth, covering about 2.7 million square miles (7 million square kilometers).
 That’s equivalent to 90% of the size of the lower 48 states of the US!
 Though the Peruvian Amazon is only 10% of this total, it represents the wildest, most wildlife-packed rain forest in the world.

 You should allow a minimum of 4 to 5 days – and normally more – to truly appreciate Manu.
 Manu is considered difficult and expensive to access as there are no longer flights into the small airport in Boca Manu and so you must travel overland or fly into Puerto Maldonado’s airport and travel 8 hours by boat.
 There are fees to enter the park, but if you are on a tight budget, you can also visit the cultural zone in about 4 days.